rwightman/gen-efficientnet-pytorch/README.md

 ### Environment

-All development and testing has been done in Conda Python 3 environments on Linux x86-64 systems, specifically Python 3.6.x and 3.7.x.
+All development and testing has been done in Conda Python 3 environments on Linux x86-64 systems, specifically Python 3.6.x, 3.7.x, 3.8.x.

 Users have reported that a Python 3 Anaconda install in Windows works.
 I have not verified this myself.

-PyTorch versions 1.2.
-1.3.1, 1.4 have been tested with this code.
+PyTorch versions 1.4, 1.5, 1.6 have been tested with this code.

 I've tried to keep the dependencies minimal, the setup is as per the PyTorch default install instructions for Conda:
 ```
 conda create -n torch-env
 conda activate torch-env
-conda install -c pytorch pytorch torchvision cudatoolkit=10
+conda install -c pytorch pytorch torchvision cudatoolkit=10.2
 ```

 ### PyTorch Hub